Learn Kanban from the co-author of the Kanban Guide himself, John Coleman

 Who Should Attend

-- Kanban theory, principles and practices
+- Kanban theory, strategy, and practices

-- Applying Kanban
+- Applying Kanban practices

 - Workflow design and visualization

-- How to operate a Kanban system
+- How to improve a Kanban system

 - How to get started